-However, the country's small size and efficient bus system allows even the stingiest travelers a chance to discover the country within a few days time.
+However, the country's small size and efficient bus system allow even the stingiest travelers a chance to discover the country within a few days.

-Uruguay It's best to view Uruguay as a cash-based economy, and act accordingly.
+It's best to view Uruguay as a cash-based economy and act accordingly.
 If tour companies or restaurants do take plastic, it's likely to be with a noticeable surcharge.

-Most ATM's accept international debit and credit cards, with a maximum withdrawal of 5,000 pesos ($250) per transaction.
+Most ATMs accept international debit and credit cards, with a maximum withdrawal of 5,000 pesos per transaction.

 If you have a higher daily withdrawal limit through your bank, you can make multiple withdrawals.

 Cost of Accommodation